mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-29-SIEM-Identity-Monitoring-with-Splunk/README.md

 index=main sourcetype="WinEventLog:Security" EventCode=4625
 ```

-The search returned four events in the selected dataset.
+The search displayed four matching events in the selected dataset and time range.

-Event ID `4625` can indicate:
+Event ID `4625` can be associated with:

 - Mistyped passwords
 - Expired credentials